cobianzo/gutenberg-paragraph-tooltip/README.md

 # Testing E2E JS

+`npx playwright install`

 In VSCode, use the extension for Playwright (with the icon of the laboratory on the left), or use `npm run test:js -- --ui`

-Or:
+Or from command line use any of these:
 ```
 npm run test:js
 npm run test:js:watch